networkx/nx-guides/content/exploratory_notebooks/world_trade/world_trade_network.md

 import pandas as pd
 import matplotlib as mpl
-import matplotlib.pyplot as plt
+import matplotlib.pyplot as plt cartopy = None
 try:
+    import cartopy.crs as ccrs
-    from mpl_toolkits.basemap import Basemap as Basemap
+    import cartopy.feature as cfeature
-    importBasemap = True
-except:
+    cartopy = (ccrs, cfeature)
+except ImportError:
+    print(
-    print("Basemap cannot be imported, so Geographic visualizations will be plotted without underlying cartograph.") importBasemap = False
+        "Cartopy is not installed, so geographic visualizations will be plotted " "without the coastlines overlay."
+    )
 ```

 For the sake of convenience and scope of this tutorial, the data for trade flows of three product categories - Natural Gas (Hs6: 271111), Coffee (Hs6: 090111) and Diamonds (Hs6: 710210) was extracted to three separate CSV files.
 These are now imported as pandas dataframe, from where they can be converted to NetworkX Graph objects.